Curb the Congestion

 Choose a smarter trip at least 8 days a month and you're eligible for:

 Curb the Congestion is a program to reduce traffic and encourage healthy travel options on congested roadways.
-The program is operated by Community Transit.

 Choose to make smarter trips instead of driving alone on:

 Our Curb the Congestion Specialist is ready to help you plan your trips.
-Whether you use one of these streets to drive to work, school, or errands, we can help you find a more relaxing way to get there.

 Get started today

 - Register online.
 Participants without internet access can request a paper form.

 - Our Curb the Congestion Specialist will contact you to provide one-on-one assistance to help you plan your trip to work, to school or to run errands.

 - Start making smart trips instead of driving alone.